Politics of Zimbabwe

+The politics of Zimbabwe occurs in a society deeply divided along lines of race, ethnicity, gender and geography.
+The ZANU–PF party has historically been dominant in Zimbabwe politics.
+The party, which was led by Robert Mugabe from 1980 to 2017, has used the powers of the state to intimidate, imprison and otherwise hobble political opposition in Zimbabwe, as well as use state funds and state media to advance the interests of the party.

-The politics of Zimbabwe takes place in a framework of a full presidential republic, whereby the President is the head of state and government as organized by the 2013 Constitution.
+Per the 2013 Constitution, Zimbabwe is a full presidential republic, whereby the President is the head of state and government.
 Executive power is exercised by the government.
 Legislative power is vested in both the government and parliament.
 The status of Zimbabwean politics has been thrown into question by a 2017 coup.

+Zimbabwe has been undergoing an economic crisis since the late 1990s.

 Political developments since the Lancaster House Agreement

 The Zimbabwean Constitution, initially from the Lancaster House Agreement a few months before the 1980 elections, chaired by Lord Carrington, institutionalises majority rule and protection of minority rights.
 Since independence, the Constitution has been amended by the government to provide for: